 About the culture, Strasbourg is really active and it offers many free and not free events: opera, ballet, concerts, exhibitions and so on.
 There is a big number of museums able to satisfy every interest.
 The quantity of the collections is not second to the one of the entertainment.
 The city offers great nightlife thanks to the largest concentration of bars and clubs that remain open until dawn in Europe.
 There are lovely squares full of patios and young people where spend the evening drinking, chatting and have fun.

 The architecture of the city has similarities with Germany because the influence that comes from the other side of the border is obviously high.
-Among the big and modern buildings of the European Parliament and the Council of Europe there are many ancient architectural testimonies like the Cathédrale Notre Dame, built between 1176 and 1439 with a 142 metres tower from where to enjoy the panorama over the city.
+Among the big and modern buildings of the European Parliament and the Council of Europe, there are many ancient architectural testimonies like the Cathédrale Notre Dame, built between 1176 and 1439 with a 142 meters tower from where to enjoy the panorama over the city.

 5 thoughts on “Strasbourg: capital of Europe and tourist destination”

 I did not knew that Strasbourg is the capital of europe. hummmmn… I am 2 x a year in Austria.
 My hubby is Austrian